Boldon School

 Boldon School is a coeducational secondary school located in Boldon Colliery, South Tyneside, England.

+History

 A community school administered by South Tyneside Metropolitan Borough Council, it has a specialism in sports.
 The school relocated to a new £17.5 million building in 2006.

+1997 arson attack

+A £100,000 humanities building was destroyed on the afternoon of Saturday 25 January 1997, requiring eight fire crews.

+Curriculum

 Boldon School offers GCSEs, BTECs and Cambridge Nationals as programmes of study for pupils.
 The school also operates a vocational sixth form which offers NVQs and further BTECs.